Adaendra/twitch-quiz/README.md

 # Twitch-Quiz

-Project made to test Python and Vue.js
+Project made to test Python and Vue.js.
+There are no ambition to manage it after.

 ## Description
 Do you like to play quiz?